Cancellations for dispersive PDEs with random initial data: Introduction

-These identities are applied in some Feynman diagrams that are constructed by taking the expectation of the iterated integrals produced by the Duhamel formulation (integral representation of the equation) of these dispersive equations.
+The identities \eqref{key_identity_NLS} and \eqref{key_identity_Wave} are applied in some Feynman diagrams that are constructed by taking the expectation of the iterated integrals produced by the Duhamel formulation (integral representation of the equation) of these dispersive equations.
 The randomness in these iterated integrals is always coming from the initial data.
 For describing these objects, we use the decorated trees formalism introduced in \cite{BS} for deriving low regularity schemes for a large class of dispersive equations.
+We have already presented some of these decorated trees in \eqref{ex_intro}.
+The main idea of this coding is to put decorations on the edges and the nodes of the trees for describing many analytical aspects of the Fourier iterated integrals arising from the Duhamel's formula.
+It is close in spirit to what has been developed in \cite{BHZ} for singular SPDEs with the aim of covering many equations.
 This formalism has also been used in the context of wave turbulence for the discretisation of the second moment of the Fourier coefficient of the solution in \cite{ABBS24}.
 Then, with this formalism, one may want to run some Hopf algebra structures for systematising the computation as it has been done in \cite{BS} for the local error analysis.